-2012-3/PHARM-SBM-1/07 Drug therapy in neoplastic disease state how neoplastic cells/tissues differ from normal cells/tissues with respect to potential targets for drug therapy in neoplastic disease explain the basis of combination chemotherapy resistance to chemotherapy adverse effects of chemotherapy classify antineoplastic drugs based on the mechanism of action 1 Lecture 2012-3/PHARM-SBM-1/08 Drug Information a.
+2013-3/PHARM-SBM-1/08 Drug Information a.
 Sources, Reliability and Interpretation identify different sources of drug information differentiate unbiased information from promotional material. critically analyse the information in a given source of drug information. carry out a literature search on drug information 2 Lecture b.
-Drug Discovery and Development state the history of drug discovery list the sources from which new drugs are developed describe the different stages of the development of a new drug 1 Lecture 2012-3/PHARM-SBM-1/09 Antimicrobial agents define an "antimicrobial agent" classify antimicrobial agents based on their chemical structure/mechanism of action with examples describe the mechanism of action, pharmacokinetics, clinical uses, adverse effects, interactions and limitations for the use of commonly used antimicrobial drugs explain the basis of chemoprophylaxis in infections explain the principles underlying the selection of appropriate antimicrobial agents in infectious diseases 6 4 Lecture SGD
+Drug Discovery and Development state the history of drug discovery list the sources from which new drugs are developed describe the different stages of the development of a new drug 1 Lecture 2013-3/PHARM-SBM-1/09 Antimicrobial agents define an "antimicrobial agent" classify antimicrobial agents based on their chemical structure/mechanism of action with examples describe the mechanism of action, pharmacokinetics, clinical uses, adverse effects, interactions and limitations for the use of commonly used antimicrobial drugs explain the basis of chemoprophylaxis in infections explain the principles underlying the selection of appropriate antimicrobial agents in infectious diseases 8 4 Lecture SGD